National TPS Alliance v. Noem: Ruling

 On March 31, Judge Chen granted the plaintiff's motion to allow time for status holders' designations to be reviewed and deliberated in court, finding that Noem did not have a legal right to vacate the 2023 designation prior to its expiration; even if she had, it was based in legal error, according to his argument siding with the plaintiffs' reasoning.
 Judge Chen stated he felt Noem's actions appeared to be "predicated on negative stereotypes casting class-wide aspersions on their [Venezuelans'] character," and that the policy appeared in part to be driven by unconstitutional animus.
 The court found that the vacatur would do irreparable harm to the families designated under the provision; it did not feel that Noem's office had provided sufficient explanation of the harm inherent to redesignating Venezuelans under temporary status, and that Noem's office itself had conceded that its intention was principally to revisit then-Secretary Mayorkas' renewal of the 2023 designation.

-Defendants almost immediately filed a motion to stay the order by no later than 3pm on April 4, given that the departments vacatur of TPS was set to take effect on the 7th.
+Defendants almost immediately filed a motion to stay the order by no later than 3 pm on April 4, given that the department's vacatur of TPS was set to take effect on the 7th.
 Though the motion to shorten the deadline was granted, the motion to stay was denied by the court.
 An emergency application was then filed by DHS in the Supreme Court, claiming that multiple rulings by judges had encroached on the department's authority.
 In the emergency filing, Solicitor General D. John Sauer argued that "The court’s order contravene[d] fundamental executive branch prerogatives," indefinitely delaying work in areas of policy that Congress had recognized to required "flexible, fast-paced, and discretionary" action.